jdkandersson/OpenAlchemy/docs/source/index.rst

   is used to as the base class for all SQLAlchemy models.
 * :samp:`spec`: The OpenAPI specification as a dictionary as a keyword only argument.
-* :samp:`define_all`: Whether to pre-define the SQLAlchemy models as an optional keyword only argument.
-If it is :samp:`True`, all schemas with the :samp:`x-tablename` property are constructed as a part of the initialization.
-  Defaults to :samp:`False`.
 * :samp:`models_filename`: The name of the file where the SQLAlchemy models will be written as an optional keyword only argument.

+.. note:: the :samp:`define_all` parameter has been removed and OpenAlchemy behaves as though it is set to :samp:`True`.

 The return value is the :samp:`model_factory` as defined as part of the return value of :ref:`init-yaml`.